twigz826/gilded-rose-js-jest/DOMAIN_MODEL.md

 ## Planning

-1. Understand the code and what it's currently doing
+### Understand the code and what it's currently doing

+1. General overview
+  - Item class creates a new item with three values on initialisation: name, sellIn and quality
+  - Items can then be added to the shop class and are stored in an array called "items"
+  - updateQuality is a big function that must be run every day to update the values for sellIn and quality

+2. updateQuality function
+  - Starts with a for loop that goes through the items array